Speedcubing-Canada/docs-speedcubing-canada/public/src/canadian-championship-bidding-policy.md

 Speedcubing Canada’s Board of Directors reserves the right to modify this document if a majority of not less than two-thirds (2/3) of Speedcubing Canada’s Board of Directors vote in favour of the modification.

-Canadian Championships _should_ should be conducted every 2 years, unless otherwise noted by Speedcubing Canada's Board of Directors.
+Canadian Championships _should_ be conducted every 2 years, unless otherwise noted by Speedcubing Canada's Board of Directors.

 ## Canadian Championship Selection Committee Creation